Download Your Training Plan cardiovascular disease and stroke, according to a new study in the European Journal of Nutrition.

 Researchers looked at food consumption habits and cardiometabolic health markers—including blood sugar levels, blood pressure, waist circumference, high-density lipoprotein (HDL) cholesterol, and triglycerides—for 1,000 people in the U.K. They focused the analysis of consumption habits on snacking frequency and quality, and found that about 24 percent of daily calories came from snacks, and 95 percent of participants snacked regularly.

 As for the quality of snacks, the researchers found that half of participants didn’t match the healthiness of their meals to their snacks, and about a quarter were undoing the benefits of healthy meals because of their snack choices.
-For these participants, the most-consumed snacks were cakes and pies, breakfast cereals, pastries, candy, and ice cream.
+For these participants, the most-consumed snacks were cakes and pies, breakfast cereals, that will be a different choice than what you should.

 Another variable in the downsides of snacking was timing: Researchers connected snacking after 9:00 p.m. with poorer blood markers, like cholesterol and triglycerides, compared to eating earlier in the day.
 Researchers noted that this may be due to late-evening snackers choosing options that are higher in fat and sugar.